mattsches/jekyll-plugin-upcoming-events/README.md

-# current_event plugin for Jekyll
+# upcoming_events plugin for Jekyll

-This Jekyll plugin take a collection of events and filters out the "current" event, i.e. the event that takes places next.
+This Jekyll plugin takes a collection of events and filters out the upcoming events.

 >Example:
 >
->If today was 24 Feb 2016 (a Wednesday), and our events take place weekly on Thursdays, the current/upcoming event would take place on Thursday, 25 Feb 2016.
+>If today was 24 Feb 2016 (a Wednesday), and our events take place weekly on Thursdays, the upcoming events would take place today or later.

 ## Getting Started

-* Copy `current_event.rb` to your `_plugins` directory
+* Copy `upcoming_events.rb` to your `_plugins` directory
 * Create a directory named `_events`
 * Create a file for each event; event names must be ordered, e.g. by prefixing it with a date (however, **don't** use the `YYYY-MM-DD` prefix Jekyll reserves for posts; use `YYYYMMDD` for example.)
 * Configure the events collection: